 Many experienced van lifers also use tint + removable window covers together.
 The tint gives always-on privacy during the day, while Reflectix or fabric inserts go up at night for full blackout and maximum heat rejection.
 A roll of Reflectix costs $15-25 and covers all your windows.

-Professional installation also comes with a warranty and guarantees a bubble-free result.
-For a few hundred dollars, it's one of the easier things to outsource on your build.
+Professional installation ($200-600 for all windows) is still a reasonable option if you'd rather not deal with it.
+You get a warranty, a bubble-free result, and it's one of the easier things to outsource on your build.